Bulk plasmons in elemental metals: Methods

 \subsection{Theoretical framework}

 The complex dielectric function $\varepsilon$ governs the response of a material to external electromagnetic fields.
 It depends on momentum $\q$ and frequency $\omega$.
-In the optical or long-wavelength limit, $\q \to 0$, the dielectric function of the free-electron gas reduces to the Drude form, characterized by a single pole~\cite{Allen1977PRB,book_Palik1985,Smith1986PRB,Maksimov1988JPEMP,Lee1994PRB}.
-Within the RPA approximation, Lindhard theory extends this classical Drude model to include the $\q$ dependence~\cite{Mahan2013book,Giuliani-Vignale2005book}, providing a first-order quantum-mechanical description of the free-electron response.
-The dielectric response in real materials, often deviates from the homogeneous fee-electron behavior, and is therefore much richer.
-The RPA dielectric function can be computed by first-principle calculations using KS-DFT states.
-In such an approach, the independent-particle microscopic polarizability is given by
+In the optical, or long-wavelength limit, $\q \to 0$, the dielectric function of the free-electron gas reduces to the Drude form, characterized by a single plasmon pole~\cite{Allen1977PRB,book_Palik1985,Smith1986PRB,Maksimov1988JPEMP,Lee1994PRB}.
+Within the RPA approximation, Lindhard theory extends the classical Drude model to include the $\q$ dependence~\cite{Mahan2013book,Giuliani-Vignale2005book}, providing a first-order quantum-mechanical description of the free-electron response.
+The dielectric response of real materials, often deviates from that of the homogeneous free-electron behavior, and is often much richer.
+The RPA dielectric function can be computed from first principles using KS-DFT states to evaluate the independent-particle microscopic polarizability, as follows

 where the $n$ and $m$ indices run over the bands, $\rho_{n m \mathbf{k}}(\mathbf{q},\mathbf{G}) \equiv \langle n \mathbf{k} | e^{i (\mathbf{q} + \mathbf{G}) \cdot \mathbf{r}} | m \mathbf{k-q} \rangle$ are transition matrix elements, the $f$ factors are the occupations of the KS states, $\Omega^{\mathrm{KS}}_{n m \mathbf{k} \mathbf{q}} = (\epsilon_{m \mathbf{k}}-\epsilon_{n \mathbf{k-q}}) -i\delta$ are KS single-particle transitions, and the limit $\delta \to 0^+$ is implicit and ensures the correct time ordering~\cite{martin2016book}.